tellthemachines/dataviews-demo/README.md

 1. Create your `src/data.js` file with the structure described above
 2. Update field configurations in `src/fields.jsx` to change display, sorting, or filtering behavior
-3. Modify the actions in `DataViewsComponent.jsx` to add custom functionality
+3. Modify the actions in `DataViewsWrapper.jsx` to add custom functionality

 ## License